bordalix/taproot-bitcoinjs-nigiri/README.md

 console.log(script_addr);
 ```

-You can deposit some test btc into the address using a testnet faucet like testnet-faucet.com/btc-testnet.
+Nigiri deposits some test btc into the address using the regtest faucet.

 To spend on any of the leaf scripts, you must present the leafVersion, script and controlBlock for that leaf script.
 The control block is data required to prove that the leaf script exists in the script tree (merkle proof).